A Moon Shot - Why the Shot Put Is Such An Amazing Event

 But how big of a role steroid use played in wining medals remains a mystery.
 Ilona was undoubtedly talented and exceptionally well trained.

-The sad thing is, she probably would have won handily without ever using steroids.
+The sad thing is, she probably would have won handily and broken the women's shot put Olympic record without ever using steroids.
 And it’s likely many of her competitors used them too.

 Shot put world records